mmhfn1/sleep-deprivation-neural-sim/README.md

-A real-time animated computational neuroscience simulation modelling how **72 hours of continuous sleep deprivation** alters neural firing rates across five major brain regions, with an optional Phase 2 pharmacology layer for **caffeine** and **nicotine**.
+A real-time animated computational neuroscience simulation modelling how **72 hours of continuous sleep deprivation** alters neural firing rates across five major brain regions, with a pharmacology layer for **caffeine** and **nicotine**.

 ---